 Noodles to use in Pad Thai:

-- Also called Rice Stick!
+- They are also called Rice Stick!

 How to cook Rice Noodles: